ionaallan/mating_and_immunity/README.md

 # mating_and_immunity
-script for analysis of survival data
+Script for analysis of survival data
+Thanks to Mary-Kate Corbally for original template script